New Zealand in one word: Paradise ! Roadtripping through New Zealand in one word: EPIC !!!

 If you are crossing to the South Island via a ferry, some car rental companies will allow you to take the car on the ferry for an additional price.
 But there are a few others where you will have to drop the car off at Wellington and pick another vehicle at the Picton ferry terminal in South Island.

 We ended up paying approximately NZD 1100 for a two-week car rental with a pick up at Auckland airport and drop at Christchurch airport.
-When we had initally booked the car online, we were not told that we would have to drop off the car in North Island and pick up another one in South Island.
+When we had initally booked the car online, we were not informed that we would have to drop off the car in North Island and pick up another one in South Island.
 So, at the time of booking the ferry, we paid extra $$ for the car.
-Once we landed at Auckland and were sorting out our car rental, that is when we were told that this rental company does not permit cars to be taken on the ferry and were worried about the hassle of dropping off and picking up another car in the middle of our trip.
-But the entire process of dropping off and renting another one was seamless.
+Once we landed at Auckland and were picking up our rental car, we were informed that this particular rental company does not permit cars to be taken on the ferry.
+We were worried about the hassle of dropping off and picking up another car in the middle of our trip; but not to worry, the entire process was seamless.
 Plus, the extra charges were eventually reversed in a few days.

 Day 1 – Auckland